telus/tds-core/packages/PriceLockup/PriceLockup.md

   - If using `strikethrough` prop, it must be accompanied by corresponding `ariaLabel` to be used by screen readers
   - `strikethrough` price must be smaller than the discounted price

+### Strikethrough Usage Criteria

+- Usage: To visually show a discounted price next to a non-strikethrough price
+- Placement: Must be placed in close proximity to the product
+- If using `strikethrough` prop, it must be accompanied by corresponding `ariaLabel` to be used by screen readers

 <img src="price-lockup_annotated.png" alt="price lockup annotated example" style="width: 100%; " />

 ```jsx